 Optical coherence tomography (OCT) is commonly used to obtain a high-resolution image of the macular hole with its associated retinal traction and fluid.
 This technology uses laser light to scan the retina and construct an accurate cross-sectional image, non-invasively.
 The macular hole can be visualized to determine if there is indeed a full-thickness defect in the central retina.
 OCT is very useful at identifying areas of traction on the retina responsible for the macular hole, as well as depicting collections of fluid within and under the retina.

 OCT is also very useful in helping to stage macular holes, which is valuable in planning possible treatment and determining the ultimate prognosis.
-Macular holes, as previously described, are often caused by traction of the vitreous gel on the central retina (Figure 3).
+Macular holes, as previously described, are often caused by the traction of the vitreous gel on the central retina (Figure 3).
 A stage I hole occurs when this traction causes elevation of the central macula (the fovea), without causing a full-thickness hole in the retina (Figure 4).
-This is important, as approximately 55-60% of stage I holes will resolve on their own through natural release of the vitreous traction (Figure 5); for this reason, they are often followed closely without treatment.
+This is important, as approximately 55-60% of stage I holes will resolve on their own through the natural release of the vitreous traction (Figure 5); for this reason, they are often followed closely without treatment.
 With continued traction, the remaining stage I holes progress to stage II in which there is a full-thickness defect or hole in the central vision (Figure 6).
 The symptoms are much more significant at stage II, and the hole will often enlarge over the next several months without treatment.
 This typically results in further visual loss and progression to stage III (Figure 7).
 Finally, in 20-40% of untreated macular holes, the vitreous gel will separate over the hole spontaneously and progress to stage IV (Figure 8).

 Fluorescein angiography may be employed in the diagnosis of macular hole.
 In this procedure, a dye is injected into an arm vein and travels through the circulatory system to the eye.
 The dye acts as a tracer and is photographed as it passes through the retinal circulation.
 This technique may be useful for evaluating possible underlying causes of macular hole or differentiating macular hole from other conditions such as macular edema, macular pucker, and macular degeneration.
 Fluorescein angiography of a macular hole shows a focal bright area in the central retina, corresponding to the defect (Figure 9).